oliviawudi/IS477-WJ/Reproduce.md

 # License
 - Our code is released under the MIT license, allowing reuse with attribution.
-- SHED: cannot be redistrubuted; terms of use provided with the link.
+- SHED: cannot be redistrubuted; but link direct to official website is p[rovided.
 - CFPB: publically licensed government data.